-- 3.1 Criteria for Admission and Application Procedures - 3.1.1 Postgraduate Taught
+3.1 Criteria for Admission and Application Procedures

+3.1.1 Postgraduate Taught

 For the majority of courses, applications are considered by the Admissions and Access Service on behalf of the School.
-Decisions are made by the Service on the basis of clear and approved written criteria supplied by the School and non-standard applications are referred to the School, when necessary.
+Decisions are made by the Service on the basis of clear and approved criteria agreed in conjunction with the School/Faculty and relevant University Committee.
+Non-standard applications are referred to the School, when necessary.